 Super storm Sandy will not be easily forgotten in the areas affected-especially those counties that were declared disaster zones, such as Richmond County, the county encompassing Staten Island, as well as Orange, Rockland and Westchester counties.
-In these areas, residents and businesses are still trying to recover and rebuild, as any workplaces accidents attorney in New York knows.
+In these areas, residents and businesses are still trying to recover and rebuild, as any NYC workplaces injury attorney knows.

 Governor Andrew Cuomo recently stated that the New York State Insurance Fund is extending payment deadlines for four disaster-zone counties during the super storm.
 Any deadlines that fall between October 26 and December 26 are now extended to January 26, to allow businesses the time to recover from the storm.

 That is good news for employers struggling to pay out workers’ comp benefits in the aftermath of the storm.
 A workers’ compensation claim is not a lawsuit against an employer per se; but rather more like an insurance claim with the end goal of obtaining benefits.

 Generally, when making a workers’ compensation claim, employees agree not to bring a lawsuit against their employer, in exchange for entitlement to workers’ comp benefits.
 Benefits are automatic and do not depend on a finding of fault for the injuries.

 Typically, workers’ compensation covers injuries caused by mental and physical strain brought on by work duties or stress; injuries caused during work breaks, including the lunch hour and injuries caused by the use of the employer’s facilities.
 Workers’ comp may also compensate for preexisting conditions, such as back pain, that the workplace aggravates or increases.